 - Agencies to support children may include, for example; School Nurse, Speech and Language Therapy, Educational Psychologist, Community Paediatrician, Occupational Therapy, Physiotherapy, Specialist School Support etc. The frequency of the support your child receives will depend upon their level of need. - Except in exceptional or extenuating circumstances, any involvement from outside agencies requires signed permission from the child's parent/carer. - The child's parent/carer would be involved at every stage of the process.
 School staff, work very closely with all agencies to ensure all advice given to the school to support a child is carried out and monitored. - Some children may require an individual plan to support their progress.
 The class teacher will share and discuss this with the child's parent/carer and also with the child.
 This ensures that both parents/carers and the child have an input into and an understanding of their targets.
 This will be shared with the child in a way that is appropriate to their age and stage of development. - School have staff trained in Numbers Count Programmes and Reading Recovery to a high level.
-They can effectively identify and support children with needs in Numeracy and Literacy. - Currently we receive outreach support and advice from the following specialist schools: Bank View and Ernest Cookson.
-This support remains under review until April 2018. - We also receive support from the Educational Psychology Service and SENISS (Special Educational Needs Integrated Support Service).
+They can effectively identify and support children with needs in Numeracy and Literacy. - Currently we receive outreach support and advice from the following: OSSME, ADHD Foundation and Seedlings. - We also receive support from our Educational Psychologist and SENISS (Special Educational Needs Integrated Support Service).